GiveMeMyMoney/TextSearchEngine/README.md

 * Is 0% if it contains none of the words
 * It is between 0 and 100% if it contains only some of the words depending on used algorythm.

-The program use Template Method design pattern, so you can design your own algoryth using abstract class: FileSearchAlgorythmTemplate.java without changes in Main class.
+(The program use Template Method design pattern, so you can design your own algorythm using abstract class: FileSearchAlgorythmTemplate.java without changes in Main class).

 The algorithm recognizes words as non special characters and numbers.
-It is not resistant to differences in the size of letters so:
+It is case-sensitive so:
 "AlA" is not equals "Ala".

 Project contains JUnit tests.
 Search depth for the folder is set to 1.

 ## HOW TO START
 Using .jar file which is located in /RUN folder.